esheldon/wq/README.md

 number of cores they use.
 These limits help relieve congestion.

 Another queue could be plugged in if desired.

+Users should have ssh configured so that logins between the head node and workers can occur without typing a passphrase.

 The wq Script
 -------------